-Program Evaluation Manager at IVMF
+Program Evaluation Manager

 Gilly Cantor, MPA, leads the AmericaServes’ Program & Evaluation practice for the Institute for Veterans and Military Families (IVMF).
 Cantor’s experience managing research and data-oriented processes, as well as communicating data to diverse stakeholders, helps support the AmericaServes mission by providing evidence-based research to drive insights and improve the quality of life for veterans, service members and their families.
 Supporting over 500 human service providers in 9 states, Cantor and her teammates at the IVMF combine the best practices and research methodologies of private business, research universities, and impactful military and veteran organizations in order to achieve their mission of optimizing the performance of providers that care for veterans.
 Building Communities of Practice that share learning and seamlessly service clients from big cities to rural military-base communities is what Cantor and her colleagues have become known for in the dozens of communities that they support every day.